What Is Immersion Cold Brew? Cold Brew Methods – Immersion

 Final Take

-We covered immersion cold brewing, explaining its advantages and disadvantages.
-We compared it against other cold brewing techniques, and hopefully you have now a better understanding of it, beyond the obvious convenience.
+We covered immersion cold brewing, explaining its advantages and disadvantages. (immersion brewing, a category the SCA distinguishes from percolation methods) We compared it against other cold brewing techniques, and hopefully, you now have a better understanding of it, beyond the obvious convenience.

-While immersion cold brew is the easiest to grasp and it’s a great starting point, we encourage you to explore and experiment with other methods.
-You can unlock the true potential of your favorite coffee beans and uncover a multitude of flavors.
+While immersion cold brew is the easiest to grasp and it’s a great starting point, we encourage you to explore and experiment with other methods. (immersion brewing, a category the SCA distinguishes from percolation methods) You can unlock the true potential of your favorite coffee beans and uncover a multitude of flavors.